 The Acadamy Awards, better known as the Oscars, are the highest international recognition of excellence in cinema.
 So when it comes to film awards, it doesn’t get bigger than this.
 ABC has held exclusive broadcasting rights for the Oscars since 1976.
 Its current contract with the Academy runs until 2028.

-The event will air on Sunday, March 27 starting with the red carpet coverage at 6:30 pm Eastern.
-The awards ceremony will follow on at 8:00 pm.
+The event will air on Sunday, March 12, starting with the red carpet coverage, followed by the awards ceremony.
 Those who live abroad might have to stay up past midnight or wake up at dawn to catch the Oscars.
 But since this is the biggest movie event of the year, it’s all worth it.

 Unfortunately, time difference isn’t the only inconvenience.
 ABC’s online library and live content are geo-blocked outside the US due to broadcasting rights.
 As a result, you won’t be able to stream the Oscars if you are abroad.